cachethq/cachet/README.md

 - **Username:** test@test.com
 - **Password:** test123

-The demo is reset every half past the hour.
+The demo is reset every half hour.

 ## What Cachet is not